Looking for practical advice for being more chill? Here are 30 simple tips for you.

 Make a conscious effort to study yourself and identify triggers in your daily life.

-What makes you go from zero to a hundred?
+What makes your anxiety (or anger) go from zero to a hundred?
 Maybe it’s when people interrupt you, when plans change at the last minute, or when your roommate leaves dishes in the sink (again!).

 You can start journaling about these triggers to find patterns.
 This trigger moment awareness lets you prepare ahead and keep your cool in tough situations.